andreimoment/tangomanual/README.md

 #### Create a github issue

-GitHub issues is a forum-like part of github where people converse about project-related issues and tasks.
-Here's [how to create an issue](https://help.github.com/articles/creating-an-issue/) (if you don't have a github account you'll be prompted to create one).
+Issues (see the *Issues* tab in the menu above) is a forum-like part of a github project where people converse about project-related issues and tasks.
+To create an issue, you'll need to have a GitHub account.

+When creating a mission-specific issue, please:

+* mention the mission code in the issue title
+* be as specific as possible in the description

+#### Example issue

-Make sure you mention the mission number and be very specific.
-A good issue title would be "4-F: The steps in the description do not match the video."
+* **Title:** 4-F: The steps in the description do not match the video.

-The description might say something like: "3.
-Leader turns to the right does not correspond to the video which shows the leader turning to the left."
+* **Description:** 3.
+Leader turns to the right does not correspond to the video which shows the leader turning to the left.

-Here's a link to the [Issues Page](https://github.com/andreimoment/tangomanual/issues) for this project.
+Here's GitHub's help page on [how to create an issue](https://help.github.com/articles/creating-an-issue/)

 ### Want to suggest a mission rewrite?
 Or create a brand new mission?